jurkovicmartin/Smartwatch-Data-Analysis/README.md

 Duplicated records: 0
 ```
-The problem here is 1457 incomplete records.
+The problem here is that 1457 records aren't complete (some data is missing in these records).
 As a solution the most basic principle was used = dropping the records.
-Alternatively if this approach wouldn't suit our dataset we could try to fill the missing information with approximation (for example putting mean values).
+Alternatively if this approach wouldn't suit our dataset we could try to fill the missing information with approximations (for example inserting mean values).
 I this case I told myself it is okay to drop them.

 Now moving on to **Activity Level** column because it has string values and we want only numeric ones.
 ```